-Indicators for Sound Transit PLA Brightwater PLA SeaTac Airport PLA WSDOT SR 520 CWA Comparison Union Article 3: 1) Union reps will have reasonable access to work sites.
-2) Business Reps can Union reps will have reasonable access to work sites.
-2) Signatory unions can designate one insure that the order of reduction in force as between core employees and union hiring hall referrals will be in the reverse of their referral to their project, but would not prevent the Contractor at its option from selecting from among the union referrals based upon such local collective bargaining agreement provisions."
+Indicators for Sound Transit PLA Brightwater PLA SeaTac Airport PLA WSD Comparison insure that the order of reduction in force as between core employees and union hiring hall referrals will be in the reverse of their referral to their project, but would not prevent the Contractor at its option from selecting from among the union referrals based upon such local collective bargaining agreement provisions."
 Section 10: The provisions of this section were clarified to insure that the Contractor's designation of foreman will reasonably reflect the parties' concerns for safety, productivity and local area practice concerning the numbers of foreman and that the Contractor practices will be subject to review by the Joint Labor/Management Administrative Committee.
-1) Union reps will have reasonable access to work sites.
-2) Each signatory union can designate one Under Article 2 (Labor/Management Cooperation) Section 2.1 (pg.
-2) references Representation designate one union steward for each signatory local union for each shift worked.
+Union Representation Article 3: 1) Union reps will have reasonable access to work sites.
+2) Business Reps can designate one union steward for each signatory local union for each shift worked.
 Stewards are allowed on work sites at all times.
 Stewards must perform work within their crafts and are able to work overtime.
 3) Contractor notified in writing of each steward.
 Contractor must notify in writing prior to discharging stewards.
-4) Stewards cannot encourage work stoppage, nor participate in hiring and termination. union steward for each shift worked.
+4) Stewards cannot encourage work stoppage, nor participate in hiring and termination.
+1) Union reps will have reasonable access to work sites.
+2) Signatory unions can designate one union steward for each shift worked.
 Stewards are allowed on work sites at all times.
 Stewards must perform work within their crafts and are able to work overtime.
 3) Contractor notified in writing of each steward.
 Contractor must notify in writing prior to discharging stewards.
 4) Stewards cannot encourage work stoppage, nor participate in hiring and termination 5) Stewards can receive complaints and grievances, and can discuss and assist in resolving with the employee's supervisor.
 6) Project workers can confer privately on job site with authorized union reps.
-7) Steward cannot service more than one work location without approval of union and contractor/subcontractor. union steward for each shift worked.
+7) Steward cannot service more than one work location without approval of union and contractor/subcontractor.
+1) Union reps will have reasonable access to work sites.
+2) Each signatory union can designate one union steward for each shift worked.
 Stewards are allowed on work sites at all times.
 Stewards must perform work within their crafts and are able to work overtime.
 3) Contractor notified in writing of each steward.
 Contractor must notify in writing prior to discharging stewards.
 4) Stewards cannot encourage work stoppage, nor participate in hiring and termination.
 5) Stewards can receive complaints and grievances.
-6) Contractor must notify Union and PCI 24 hours before laying off a steward except in disciplinary discharge for just cause union representatives and stewards.
-Language is not as detailed as 3 other PLAs.
-Like the other PLAs, union representatives and stewards have the rights to access work sites and are "working stewards."
+6) Contractor must notify Union and PCI 24 hours before laying off a steward except in disciplinary discharge for just cause Unde Coop unior is not other stewa and a

+SDOT SR 520 CWA der Article 2 (Labor/Management operation) Section 2.1 (pg.
+2) references ion representatives and stewards.
+Language not as detailed as 3 other PLAs.
+Like the her PLAs, union representatives and ewards have the rights to access work sites l are "working stewards."